expo/expo/docs/pages/clients/installation.md

 <ConfigurationDiff source="/static/diffs/client/react-native.config.js.diff" />

-Then you can run the following command to install native code for the Dev Launcher via Cocoapods.
+Then you can run the following command to install native code for the Dev Launcher via CocoaPods.

 <InstallSection packageName="expo-development-client" cmd={["npx pod-install"]} hideBareInstructions />